Cghlewis/crystal_site/content/blog/hire_datamgr/index.markdown

 In [Season 4 Episode 7](https://www.buzzsprout.com/639103/11552832-s4e07-the-quanti-house-of-horror) of the Quantitude podcast, the hosts bring up a common theme around data management, and that is that people don't like managing data.

-In talking about teaching data management, the hosts say
+In talking about perceptions around teaching data management, the hosts say
 > And a lot of people look down on that.
 Well, that's just a mechanical kind of thing.

-Data management is often considered monotonous and boring.
-Data managers are often diamonds in the rough because they actually *enjoy* data management.
-They enjoy organizing and describing data and find joy in producing excellent data products.
+Data management is often considered monotonous and boring; a task many people dread doing.
+Yet, data managers are often diamonds in the rough because they actually *enjoy* data management.
+They enjoy organizing and describing data and take pride in producing excellent data products.

-### What is a data manager
+### What is a data manager?

 A data manager is someone responsible for overseeing the integrity and security of data throughout the life cycle of a research project.
 While the roles may vary, the term data manager can be somewhat synonymous with many other terms.